 A good example of this problem is when a car is supplied to a modelled shipper.
 The car will usually come from one of the staging tracks, but which one?
 The shipment is silent about where a car comes from, or where it returns to.
-We may not want the selection process when restaging a car to consider all staging tracks equally, as that may have ramifications on car interchanges, flow through yards, etc. It would be better if there was a way to influence this selection process by having relative weights on the different choices, so that some are more likely to be selected than others.
-This allows for some oddball routing for variety, but the bulk of the selections will be want we want.
+When restaging a car, we may not want the selection process to consider all staging tracks equally, as that may have ramifications on car interchanges, flow through yards, etc. It would be better if there was a way to influence this selection process by having relative weights on the different choices, so that some are more likely to be selected than others.
+This allows for some oddball routing for variety, but the bulk of the selections will be what we expect.

-The choice of where to route an empty car towards home has this problem also.
-While there are lots of prototype rules around this, the reality on a model railroad is that we may have to influence this behaviour so that parts of the layout do not get overloaded.
-Again, having a weighting scheme would work.
+Similarly, the choice of which way to route an empty car towards home suffers from the same problem.
+While there are lots of prototype rules around this, the reality on a model railroad is that we may have to coerce the routing so that parts of the layout do not get overloaded.
+Again, having a weighting scheme would help.

-The simple solution is to define a complete life cycle for each shipment, including supply of the car, freight movement, and return of the empty car.
-Each role is given a weigting that can be used when selecting from otherwise equal and suitable choices.
+A simple solution to both problems is to define a complete life cycle for each shipment, including car supply, freight movement, and empty return.
+Each role is given a weighting that can be used when selecting from otherwise equal and suitable choices.
 For example, car routings that do not involve interchange to other railroads may be given a higher weighting and therefore are more likely to be selected than ones that have interchange, thereby minimizing cars having to be switched through a yard.

 This new notion is called a “Role” for now, so that it can coexist with the current Shipments, but the name may get changed back to just “Shipment” after the original Shipment concept has been completely removed from the code.

-One major additional advantage to this concept is that car life cycles that are more complicated than just simple supply, freight, and return become very easy to implement, as the role will simply have more segments to be followed.
+One major benefit of this approach is that car life cycles that are more complicated than just a simple supply, freight, and return sequence become very easy to implement, as the role will simply have more segments to be followed.
 Think of a reefer needing to be iced before it is loaded.
 It really needs to make two stops for “loading”, one for ice, and the other for the actual load.
 This new simpler scheme eliminates the need for convoluted rules to handle the extra car movements.
-It now becomes very easy to include some unusual shipments that get selected only very infrequently, simply by giving them low weights.
+It now becomes very easy to include some unusual shipments that should get selected only very infrequently, simply by giving them low weights.